dreadkopp/simple-server-auth/README.md

-this library provides a simple way to authenticate access to various laravel-based services by storing a list of service names in a shared cache (i.e. redis)
+this library provides a simple way to authorize access to various laravel-based services by storing a list of service names in a shared cache (i.e. redis)

+this library does not provide any kind of authentication.
+Its just a mechanic to limit access to your api endpoints

 by instanciating the ServiceAccessMiddleware each request will be checked for a header 'x-service-access-token'